MDU-C2/MARC-HT25/Readme.md

 >
 ## Get Started

 There are two parts to this software, the Robot side (RAPID) and the camera side (Python).
-Follow the [YuMi IRB 14000](/media/Guide/Yumi%20IRB%2014000/README.md) guide for how to work with the robot.
-[Python guide](/media/Guide/Python/README.md) for setting up Python and the camera to communicate with the robot.
+Follow the [YuMi IRB 14000](/media/Guide/Yumi%20IRB%2014000/README.md) guide for how to work with the robot and [Python guide](/media/Guide/Python/README.md) for setting up Python and the camera to communicate with the robot.

 **If this is your first time working in this project, it is sugessted to follow the [step by step guide](/media/Guide/step_by_step_guide.md).**
 ## Rapid